ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 1. The client constructs an HTTP request for an oblivious target resource.

-2. The client encodes the HTTP request in a binary HTTP message and then encapsulates that message using HPKE and the process from {{request}}.
+2. The client encodes the HTTP request in a binary HTTP message and then encrypts that message using HPKE and the process from {{request}}.

-3. The client sends a POST request to the oblivious proxy resource with the encapsulated request as the content of that message.
+3. The client sends a POST request to the oblivious proxy resource with the encrypted request as the content of that message.

 4. The oblivious proxy resource forwards this request to the oblivious encapsulation resource.